 June 17, 2017 Chapter 9 – Conclusion By kklott Collection II: Digital/Web Cit/Lit, ED 654 3 Comments Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Pocket (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Reddit (Opens in new window)Click to print (Opens in new window)Like this:Like Loading...
 Tags:richreflection 3 Comments Rachel Hey Kevin, I’ve been snooping around seeing what sort of ways everyone was reflecting and I love the way you chose to share.
 Google slides are so perfect for simple not taking without giving yourself a mountain of work.
 I don’t think I’ve thought of using a slide for notes like this before and its awesome.
 Thanks for the idea.
 June 18, 2017 Reply kklott Thanks Rachel!
 I originally wanted to use Diigo to annotate, but I needed to upgrade in order to upload Belshaw’s book.
 So … I used a trial version of PDF Expert to annotate.
 I took screen shots and threw them onto Google Slides.
 The most difficult part was figuring out how to find the embed feature on Slides (File>Publish to the web>Embed).
 I also like how it all turned out.
 June 19, 2017 Reply Chris Lott I also enjoyed your approach to this…good job exploring alternative methods for reflecting and sharing those reflections!
 A few specific comments: The move to “coding” is an interesting one for many reasons.
 Yes, it is another language in many ways, but as a language arts teacher you know how complicated that assertion can be.
 In his reflections, Bob Heath had some questions about the almost reflexive notion of adding “coding” to curriculum: http://www.rdheath.com/blog/?p=546 — to which I added some thoughts as well, which you can see there.
 The “digital literacies developed entirely through re-mixing” idea fascinates me for very practical reasons: not everyone necessarily is, or certainly doesn’t want to be, a “creator” in the typical sense.
 But adding the idea of re-mixing/mashing-up/etc as a perfectly valid form of expression really opens the door to many more people who aren’t interested in creating “from scratch.”
 I always have students in this class who look at the Collection assignments and say something like, “OK, I’ll do this, but I’m not creative, so…” But, in fact, they are—and they inevitably prove to be—once some other ways of being creative are “allowed” by me…and by themselves!
 June 19, 2017 Reply Add a Comment Cancel reply Your email address will not be published.
-Required fields are marked *Comment:*Name:* Email Address:* Website: Notify me of follow-up comments by email.
-Notify me of new posts by email.
+Required fields are marked *Comment:*Name:* Email Address:* Website: Save my name, email, and website in this browser for the next time I comment.